- What Is It?

 - To detect the cause for malabsorption

-- To confirm problems of the small bowel seen on an x-ray
+- To confirm the problems of the small bowel seen on an X-ray

 - During surgery, to locate and remove sores with little damage to healthy tissue

-- Doctors do have other diagnostic tests besides GI endoscopy, including echography to study the upper abdomen and a barium enema and other x-ray exams that outline the digestive tract.
+- Doctors do have other diagnostic tests besides GI endoscopy, including echography to study the upper abdomen and a barium enema and other X-ray exams that outline the digestive tract.
 Doctors can study the stomach juices, stools, and blood to learn about GI functions.
-But none of these tests offers a direct vision of the mucous lining of the digestive tube.
+But none of these tests offers a direct view of the mucous lining of the digestive tract.

 - Endoscopy has little value for people with the following conditions: